EastTexasSoftware/rbmq_pub/README.md

-# Docker C# RabbitMQ "Hello World"
+# Docker and C# RabbitMQ "Hello World"

 ## Introduction
 RabbitMQ is a popular message broker that is often used for exchanging data between services in a distributed system.
 Companies from small to big should consider RabbitMQ as a messaging solution if they have applications that frequently talk to each other.

-This tutorial will show you how you publish and subscribe messages from RabbitMQ message broker running inside a docker container.
+This tutorial will show you how you publish and subscribe messages from RabbitMQ message broker running inside a Docker container.
 The code example will create a simple fanout exchange with one queue attached.

 # Prerequisites
 1. Basic understanding of C#